paoloricciuti/sveltekit-search-params/README.md

 ## ssp - Helpers

 There are six helpers all exported as functions on the object ssp.
+To each one of them you can pass a parameter that will be the default value for that query param.

 #### object